adelzaitri/adelzaitri.github.io/_posts/2020-12-24-post-3-facial-expression-recognition-for-images-and-videos.md

 ======
 This is part of the #66daysofdata challenge.
 The challenge consists of an emersion into data and Data Science related projects throughout the next 66 days.

-For day 1, I worked on a clustering project; extracting insights related to bank customers and clustering the customers into different segments.
+For day 2, I worked on a project that focuses on extracting insights related to bank customers and clustering the customers into different segments.
+The work is part of a guided project on Coursera.

 The complete code could be found in my Github repository :
 [unsupervised-machine-learning-for-customer-segmentation](https://github.com/adelzaitri/unsupervised-machine-learning-for-customer-segmentation)